 - The wrap helps the cakes from drying out in the refrigerator.

 - While waiting for the cakes to cool down, I prepared the ganache.
 And again, since it needs time to thicken, I placed it in the fridge too, to fasten the cooling process.

 - Once the cakes have cooled down completely, I unwrapped them and leveled the tops.
 And then I sandwiched and covered the top and sides with ganache too.
 My ganache, at the ratio of 2 parts chocolate and 1 part cream was in a pipeable consistency and therefore still very soft.
 To help with smooth sides, I placed the cake in the fridge to chill a bit before giving it one last final smoothing.

-Attaching the chocolate buttons and butterscotch chips
+Cake decorations - Chocolate buttons and butterscotch chips

 - Once that was done, I attached the chocolate buttons and the butterscotch chips.
 I started with the bottom layer and added the dark compound buttons all around the cake before adding the butterscotch chips in between the buttons.
 And when adding the chips, I poked the pointed ends into the frosting to make use of the flat bottoms.
 That way, I had nice flat round studs all around the cake.